Maksym Koval (footballer): Al Fateh

 At the end of the loan period, Al Fateh was able to buy Koval's transfer from Dynamo Kyiv and signed the goalkeeper to a three-year deal.
 He left the club following the expiration of his contract on 30 June 2022.

 Sheriff Tiraspol

 On 13 August 2022, Sheriff Tiraspol announced the signing of Koval.
+On 10 January 2024, Sheriff announced the departure of Koval alongside Henrique Luvannor.

+Aris Thessaloniki

+On 13 January 2024, Aris Thessaloniki announced the signing of Koval to a 2.5-year contract, whilst also loaning him out to Kalamata until the end of the current season.

+Elimai

+On 13 January 2024, Elimai announced the signing of Koval on a free transfer from Aris Thessaloniki.

 International career

 Koval was called up to the senior national team in June 2011 for matches against Uzbekistan and France, but did not play in any of these games.
 He finally made his debut on 1 June 2012, as a second-half substitute in the 2–3 loss against Austria in a friendly match.
 Koval was included in Ukraine's squad for the UEFA Euro 2012 tournament on home soil.